 Customer-specific load management information for planning and verification purposes (i.e., EDC account number, Zone, etc.)

-Customer-specific information to establish nominated load management levels (i.e., Peak Load Contribution, Winter Peak Load, EDC Loss Factor, notification period, Firm Service Level data (summer and winter), Legacy Direct Load Control data, Guaranteed Load Drop data (summer and winter).
+Customer-specific information to establish nominated load management levels (i.e., Peak Load Contribution, Winter Peak Load, EDC Loss Factor, notification period, Firm Service Level data (summer and winter), , Guaranteed Load Drop data (summer and winter).
 Winter Peak Load and winter Firm Service Levels are required for Capacity Performance DR registrations effective with the 2017/2018 Delivery Year.
 However, effective with the 2020/2021 Delivery Year, winter Peak Load and winter Firm Service Levels are not required if such registration indicates that it is a Summer-Period DR Only registration.
 Economic, Pre-Emergency, or Emergency Load Response registrations that would like to be eligible for Bonus Performance for a Performance Assessment Interval must have both customer-specific summer and winter based data provided in the registration.

 Demand Resource name to link the registration to the appropriate Demand Resource modeled in the eRPM system.